 Could inflammatory changes in the brain be one of the main drivers behind our epidemic of depression?
 And could this explain why anti-depressant medications often don’t work for people with depression?

-In pursuit of the inflammation-depression connection, researchers from Emory University in Atlanta looked at the use of an anti-inflammatory drug called infliximab for the treatment of major depression in people who had not responded to antidepressants.
+In pursuit of the depression and inflammation connection, researchers from Emory University in Atlanta looked at the use of an anti-inflammatory drug called infliximab for the treatment of major depression in people who had not responded to antidepressants.
 Infliximab, also known as Remicade, is usually given to people with inflammatory disorders such as rheumatoid arthritis, inflammatory bowel disease and psoriasis.

 The researchers in the study found that 62 percent of depressed people with high blood levels of C-reactive protein had a reduction in their depression while taking the infliximab, while only 33 percent of those with normal CRP levels noted improvement.
 This was the first time that a drug specifically targeting inflammation was used to successfully treat depression, and provides some support for the depression-inflammation theory.